-Low Back Pain is a very common condition (second only to the common cold).
-It affects 80 to 90% of the population at some stage in their lifetime.
-It is not a problem of old people – 50% of children will have experienced back pain by the time they reach 15.
+Low Back Pain is a very common condition (second only to the common cold),most of the individual at least once in his lifetime suffers from back pain .
+It is not only a problem of old people – 50% of children will have experienced back pain by the time they reach 15.

 Low back pain is a common problem and is caused by many different things.
 Often a definite source of the pain is never found.

 Recovery Is The Rule

 Fortunately, low back pain is mild and short lived in most cases.
 80 to 90% of people with acute low back pain recover within a week but sometimes it can take laonger.
 Serious injuries are uncommon, and can be identified relatively easily.

 Unfortunately low back pain has the bad habit of recurring from time to time.
 Do not be surprised if you have more than one episode.